uber/RxDogTag/README.md

 Now we have the example subscribe line at `ReadMeExample.java:55`.
 It may not be a silver bullet to root-causing why the exception occurred, but at least you know where it's emanating from.

+The subscribe line reported should also retrace and group well for crash reporting.
+As we use our own in-house reporter though, we're very open to feedback on how this can be improved for other solutions.

 More examples and details can be found in the [wiki](https://github.com/uber/RxDogTag/wiki)

 ## Custom handlers